-Strong classroom management is essential to academic achievement.
+Strong classroom management tools are essential to helping students succeed.
 We could be outstanding at crafting high-quality lessons, units, and projects, but if we don’t have a structured way of managing our students, they won’t reap the benefits of our planning.
 This is a huge topic, as it spans the way we organize routines and procedures in our classroom to how we handle behavioral challenges with a whole group or individuals.
 The goal of education is for students to learn.
 Great classroom management combined with quality curriculum, materials, and planning fosters an environment where students can reach their potential.

 My ABCs of Classroom Management